 It’s also important to limit our exposure to blue light emitted from screens such as computer monitors or smartphones, as this is known to disrupt nighttime melatonin production.

-Taking some time before bed for relaxation activities like listening to calming music, reading a book, or taking a warm bath can enable your body and mind to be better prepared for sleep.
+Taking some time before bed for relaxation activities like listening to calming music, reading a book, or taking a warm bath can enable your body and mind better prepare for sleep.

 Check out our other articles for more sleep hygiene tips.

-If you have tried the first two suggestions with no success, ask your doctor or psychologist about Cognitive-Behavioral Therapy.
-CBT-i, or Cognitive-Behavioral Therapy for Insomnia, has been found to be an effective treatment of orthosomnia.
-CBT-i is used to modify behavioral and mental habits in individuals with this sleep disorder, replacing unhealthy behaviors with ones that help create healthy sleep patterns.
+If you have tried the first two suggestions without success, ask your doctor or psychologist about Cognitive-Behavioral Therapy.
+CBT-i, or Cognitive-Behavioral Therapy for Insomnia, is an effective treatment of orthosomnia.
+CBT-i is used to modify behavioural and mental habits in individuals with this sleep disorder, replacing unhealthy behaviours with ones that help create healthy sleep patterns.
 CBT-i also works to reduce stress and anxiety related to the condition by helping people become aware of their thoughts and actions that may be contributing to their insomnia.